 Course goals and objectives are determined for each student based on CoA-PSG and CAAHEP standards and required knowledge clusters and learning domains.
-The goal is to produce a competent practitioner who can function in a rapidly changing health care environment as well as pass the RPSGT exam.
+The goal is to produce a competent practitioner who can function in a rapidly changing health care environment as well as pass the RPSGT and/or RST exam.